 Metachromatic leukodystrophy (MLD) is a rare autosomal recessive genetic disorder that results in progressive loss of motor and cognitive function.
 It is caused by mutations in the arylsulfatase-A (ARSA) gene affecting the production of the enzyme ARSA; it is sometimes also caused by mutations in PSAP genes.
-Although exact prevalence is difficult to ascertain, it is estimated that one in 40,000 to 160,000 people are diagnosed with MLD across the world.1 The clinical subtypes of MLD are categorized by age of onset.
+Although exact prevalence is difficult to ascertain, the worldwide incidence is estimated to be one in 40,000 to 160,000 live births.1 The clinical subtypes of MLD are categorized by age of onset.
 The late infantile subtype (LI-MLD) is the most common (50-60% of patients) and aggressive form of the disease;1 symptoms start before 30 months and children lose the ability to walk and swallow within 1-2 years.2 In the early juvenile form (EJ-MLD), symptoms start between 30 months and six years of age, and significant disability occurs within three years of symptom onset.2